asifbacchus/MailcowBackup/README.md

 Logwatch to monitor the script's log file and report at your desired detail level as follows:

-    1. 0: Summary of total success, warnings & errors only
+    1. 0: Summary of total successes, warnings & errors only
     2. 1-4: Actual success, error & warning messages
     3. 5: Same as above, but includes info messages
     4. 6+: Dumps entire raw log file including debugging messages

 A detailed breakdown of the files and all options are included in a separate readme in the *'/etc/logwatch'* folder of this git archive.

+If you don't really care how it works, you can just copy the files from this archive to your *'/etc/logwatch'* directory.
+The directory structure is correct for a default Logwatch install on Debian/Ubuntu.

 ### Remember to rotate your logs